ansible-collections/cloud-content-handbook/TeamPractices/Guidelines/pr_submission_and_review_guidelines.md

 Understand that code reviews take time.
 Be patient and responsive during the review process.

 ### **14. Merging**
 Once a PR has addressed all reviewer feedback and has at least two approvals, the submitter of the PR may apply the `mergeit` label to merge their changes into the codebase.
 Applying the `mergeit` label will trigger the CI to rerun.
-Please note that the automation will still merge the PR even if any of the CI checks fail.
+Please note that only a failure in the Zuul checks will block this PR from merging; the automation is configured to merge even if other CI checks fail.

 Exceptions:
 - This label does not work on PRs that contain changes to the `.github/` folder and will thus require a manual "squash + merge".